Analysis | What a Final-Days Impeachment Would Mean for Trump

 The House has initiated impeachment proceedings more than 60 times, according to its historian’s office, and voted to impeach 20 individuals -- 15 federal judges, one senator, one cabinet secretary and three presidents (Andrew Johnson in 1868, Bill Clinton in 1998 and Trump in 2019).
 Of that group, eight judges were convicted and removed from office by the Senate.
 Three of the judges were also disqualified from holding office again.
 The last instance was in 2010, involving Thomas Porteous, a federal judge in New Orleans who was accused of taking cash and bribes from lawyers and bail bondsmen with cases before his court, making false statements in declaring personal bankruptcy, and lying to the Senate during his confirmation.

 If impeached by the House and convicted by the Senate, Trump could lose many of the benefits afforded to former presidents, which, under the Former Presidents Act of 1958, include a lifetime pension, an annual travel budget and funding for an office and staff.
 Under that law, such perks are withheld from any president removed through the impeachment process (though he would still be entitled to Secret Service protection.)
-Whether a post-presidency conviction, such as Trump potentially faces, constitutes “removal” might be a question for the courts to decide.
+Here, too, whether a post-presidency conviction constitutes “removal” might be a question for the courts to decide.
 But experts point out that Congress could try to amend the law to make sure Trump loses his benefits.

 5. What exactly is an impeachable offense?